 Have a Direct Page Title and Description

-A page title (title tag) and description (meta description) are kind of like your website’s executive summary.
-They are written last and summarize the most important information on your website.
-A web developer will usually write the title tag and meta description during the last phase of the website design process, but like an executive summary, it’s the first thing customers see when they do a Google search, so let’s start there.
+A page title (title tag) and description (meta description) are kind of like your website’s executive summary; they are written last and summarize the most important information on your website.
+A web developer will usually write the title tags and meta descriptions during the last phase of the website design process but, like an executive summary, it’s the first thing customers see when they do a Google search, so let’s start there.

 Writers, web developers and business owners alike have the desire to come up with extravagant, charming and differentiating descriptions, but most of the time if it’s written that way it’s going to do poorly in the SEO department.
 So try and stay away from wordy, indirect titles and descriptions when writing the copy for your website.
 Instead, write a description that is direct, states the services your company provides and lists where your company is located.
 That way your description gets right to the point for customers and will perform well on search engines.
 In terms of the title tag, you should essentially aim to have the name of your company, the city it’s located in and the title of what you do so Google will pick it up.
 Here’s an example of what we mean:

 Web Design Victoria | WordPress Websites | IdeaZone.ca

 IdeaZone.ca is a full-service web design and digital marketing company in Victoria BC.
 We specialize in WordPress and e-commerce, as well as provide strategic digital marketing including SEO, PPC, and social media.

 This one sounds straightforward but after evaluating hundreds of website designs and layouts it really isn’t.